Web Database Project

 of the application.
 This will most likely be as the result of a

-- Include at least one DELETE.
+- Include at least one delete of a record.
+Use SQLAlchemy.

 - Include at least one simple SELECT SQL statement.

 - Inlcude at least one SELECT using an aggregate function.
+Use regualr SQL for this.

 - Include at least one subquery.
+Regular SQL.
+Excellence points if you also use Flask-SQLAlchemy.

 - Populate a field on a form or table from the database.
+This would most likely be for your update, and you can model this directly off of our examples in class.

 referential intergrity.
 Demonstrate what happens when it is